Bluejays vs. Tigers: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Creighton Betting Records & Stats

-- In 22 of 35 games this season, Creighton and its opponents have combined to total more than 140 points.
+- Creighton's games this season have featured more combined points than this contest's total of 140 points 22 times.

-- Creighton's contests this year have an average point total of 145.3, 5.3 more points than this matchup's over/under.
+- Creighton's contests this year have an average total of 145.3, 5.3 more points than this game's over/under.

-- The Bluejays have an 18-17-0 record against the spread this season.

 - Creighton has won 22, or 78.6%, of the 28 games it has played as the favorite this season.